gardinermichael/Wordpress-Masonry-Grid/README.md

 # Wordpress-Masonry-Grid
-A masonry grid hosted on a Wordpress page.
+A filterable grid hosted on a Wordpress page.